input-output-hk/cardano-rt-view/doc/getting-started/node-configuration.md

 ## Prerequisites

-It is assumed that you already have at least one instance of `cardano-node` which is already configured properly.
+It is assumed that you already have at least one instance of `cardano-node`, which is already configured properly.
 If not - please read its [official documentation](https://docs.cardano.org/projects/cardano-node/en/latest/).

 ## RTView-related changes

 Please open your configuration file for `cardano-node` and make the following changes.
-If you use default configuration files for `cardano-node`, you just have to uncomment a few lines.
+If you use default configuration files for `cardano-node`, you have to uncomment a few lines.

 ### Setup backends